 When generators aren’t used on a regular basis, they can begin to develop air in the fuel system.
 Air can cause fuel injector failure, so the engine won’t startup.
 You can avoid this issue by operating the generator once a week for at least five minutes.
 This gives enough time to clear air from the fuel system and to make sure the engine will start and run normally.

 5. Poor Maintenance

 Investing in a generator system can be quite expensive—often tens of thousands of dollars—so you’ll want to maximize its lifespan with regular maintenance.
 At a minimum, maintenance should be done at least every three months, but there may be some instances when you need it sooner, such as in extreme weather conditions.
-There are certain tasks that you should make sure are covered at every maintenance check, including:
+To keep your generator in kept condition, read the following maintenance tasks to prevent your generator from not working.

 Oil lubricates the various moving internal parts of an engine so that they can work together smoothly without overheating.
 However, oil quality begins to degrade over time.
 Without regular oil changes, your generator will experience increased wear and tear, possibly damaging the engine beyond repair.
 Getting routine oil changes is one of the best ways to maximize engine life.

 Filter cleaning or replacement